Middle Belt: Population

-The population of the Middle Belt as of 1991, was about 17.3 million but now predicted to be over 45 million people living in the middle belt region, with a predominant Christian population of 65%, Muslim population of 25% and Animist population of 10% of the total population.
+The population of the Middle Belt as of 1991, was about 17.3 million but now predicted to be over 45 million people with the Christian population accounting for 45%, Muslims 45%, and Animists 10% of the total population.

 Ethnolinguistic groups

 The Middle Belt consists of many ethnic groups speaking over 230 languages.
-There is no dominant ethnic group, but among the larger groups as of 1991 are: Tiv 5.1 million, Nupe 1.8 million.
+There is no dominant ethnic group, but among the larger groups as of 1991 are: Tiv with a population of 5.1 million and Nupe with 1.8 million people.
 These ethnic groups are represented by advocacy organizations such as CONAECDA.

 Ethnoreligious conflicts

 Minorities in Nigeria tend to be dominated by the three largest ethnic groups, the Hausa of the North, the Yoruba of the Southwest and the Igbo of the Southeast.
 Surrounded by divergent religious, economic, and cultural histories, the Middle Belt has been the melting pot where small and large ethno-religious groups in Nigeria have long coexisted, but where they have also increasingly collided over land, resources, identity and political power.
 The result is a mixture of recurring conflicts and occasional political unity and solidarity amongst these highly differentiated peoples.
-An example for the latter was the United Middle Belt Congress that emerged following Nigeria's independence from Britain in 1960.
+An example for the latter was the United Middle Belt Congress that emerged following Nigeria's independence from United Kingdom in 1960.
 In particular, Jos city in Plateau State has been a centre for ethno-religious disputes and violence since the 1990s.
 The Jos Forum Inter-Communal Dialogue process spanned 16 months from August 2013 - December 2014, and refers to a peace process undertaken by communities living in Jos that concluded in a "Declaration of Commitment to Peace".
 In 2018 violence escalated, with battles for scarce resources leading to over 500 deaths and 50 towns being destroyed.
 The clashes were largely between Muslim Fulani pastoralists and Christian Berom farmers.
 Over 300,000 people have been displaced by the violence.